bcgov/digital-trust-toolkit/docs/governance/mining/major-mines-office/governance.md

 1. Traction MUST receive a problem report if the credential is declined.
 1. Traction MUST notify Core if the offer is declined.

 ## 2.5.3.
-Publishing Mining Permit Data to OrgBook BC - JSON-LD Credentials
+Publishing Mining Permit Data to OrgBook BC - W3C Verifiable Credential

 Automated process takes credential data from MDS and creates JSON-LD credentials that are published to Orgbook BC scheduled for weekly deployments.
 Data MUST meet the following requirements in order to be published:
 1. Party is related to an Orgbook BC entity